Hearthstone Battlegrounds Strategy Guide [Season 9]

 Support minions: Monstrous Macaw, Titus Rivendare

-This is a very niche build and probably too slow for any kind of high MMR game.
-That being said, you might have noticed several new units and trinkets in Season 8 that have a text saying “when you would summon a minion that doesn’t fit … get +x/+x“.
+In Season 9 of Hearthstone Battlegrounds, you might have seen that some Undead units have a text saying “when you would summon a minion that doesn’t fit … get +x/+x“.
 This build focuses on that strategy – so, instead of buffing up all your minions, you will simply try to buff the ones that are in your warband.
 Obviously, this strategy doesn’t have the same synergy with Reborn mechanics as the meta one that we described above does; but hey, you can try this and you might end up in the first three spots in Battlegrounds.
 Here is how this Undead alternative comp for HS BG works.

 First you need to gain some tempo.
 Get as many Eternal Knights as you can and build your comp until you hit Tavern Tier 5.
 There, try to find your key minions: Catacomb Crasher, Cadaver Caretaker, Thundering Abomination, and Titus Rivendare.
+Furthermore, the new Captain Bonerender is useful to have as he works similarly like Titus (and with Titus).
 Surely, by now you will have some “Deathrattle:Summon” minions, preferably the Caretaker as he will provide the most stat boosts if he dies early on.
 Do also keep in mind that the Caretaker has had a change in Season 9 and that now he will summon 6 minions instead of 3 if he is goldened, so now it is very preferable to golden him and combine it with Monstrous Macaw.
+The better option is to go with the new/old beast Hawkstrider Herald as it will trigger your Cadever Caretaker Deathrattles as soon as the battle begins.

 caretaker build